hydazz/docker-homeassistant/README.md

 ## Upgrading Home Assistant

 To upgrade, all you have to do is pull the latest Docker image.
-We automatically check for Home Assistant updates every hour.
+We automatically check for Home Assistant updates daily.
 When a new version is released, we build and publish an image both as a version tag and on `:latest`.

 ## Fixing Appdata Permissions